 Learn something new every day More Info... by email

 Choosing the best suppositories for constipation depends upon the recommendation of the physician and personal preference.
 A suppository is inserted into the rectum to relieve constipation and sometimes soften the stool.
-Some suppositories for constipation can be acquired over the counter, where others are available by prescription only.
+Some suppositories can be acquired over the counter, where others are available by prescription only.
 Although results are typically more subtle than using an enema, suppositories for constipation can cause diarrhea and cramping.

 Pediatricians frequently recommend glycerin suppositories for babies when they are constipated, which usually brings about quick relief.
-Suppositories for constipation for adults, however, are generally only recommended after other remedies have proven ineffective.
+Suppositories for adults, however, are generally only recommended after other remedies have proven ineffective.
 Constipation can cause abdominal cramping, straining when having a bowel movement, and even rectal bleeding.
 In addition, constipation can cause loss of appetite, bloating, and even nausea.
 Drinking plenty of fluids, eating a diet high in fiber, fruits, and vegetables and getting enough exercise can help relieve constipation.

 Doctors often recommend eating prunes or drinking prune juice for treating constipation.
 Prunes and prune juice can help facilitate a bowel movement gently and usually without side effects.
 When constipation becomes severe, the health care provider needs to evaluate the condition and prescribe a treatment plan.
 Persistent constipation can be a sign of a serious medical condition and diagnostic testing may be warranted.
 Oral laxatives may be prescribed to help reduce symptoms and the patient may even be referred to a registered nutritionist who can provide the patient with tips on how to eat to prevent constipation.